hawley-jeffrey-bah/payment-accuracy/website/pages/programs/treasury-internal-revenue-service-refundable-premium-assista-3c3ccaa3.md

       filters for audit selection of returns claiming the Premium Tax Credit (PTC) and identify improvement opportunities for next filing season.
     Mitigation_Strategy: app4_1
-  - Action_Taken: Planned
+  - Action_Taken: Completed
-    Completion_Date: FY2024
+    Completion_Date: FY2022 Q4
-    Description_Action_Taken: The IRS will continue to collaborate with the Department of Health and Human Services (HHS), Centers for Medicare and Medicaid Services (CMS) through the Premium Tax Credit Workgroup and Sub-Workgroup on issues related to improper payments of the  Premium Tax Credit (PTC).
+    Description_Action_Taken: The IRS held its annual Dependent Database (DDb) meetings with stakeholders in the Wage & Investment, Small Business & Self Employed, and IT divisions, to adjust the value of prior-year compliance filters for audit selection of returns claiming the  Premium Tax Credit (PTC) and identify improvement opportunities for the filing season.
-    Mitigation_Strategy: app5_1
+    Mitigation_Strategy: atp4_1
   - Action_Taken: Completed
     Completion_Date: FY2022 Q4
     Description_Action_Taken: "The IRS collaborated with the Department of Health\